 Monitor Internet Access While Idle

 This setting allows Kiosk Pro to regularly check for internet access if connection is lost, and will reload the page when a connection is restored.
-If your content is online or uses embedded content that is hosted remotely (a YouTube video, for example), this should be turned On.
+If any of your content is online or uses embedded content that is hosted remotely (a YouTube video, for example), this should be turned On.

 If your content is completely local and does not require a connection for any functionality, you can turn this setting Off so Kiosk Pro does not automatically reload the page being shown when a connection is detected.

-If Internet connection is lost and the error message returned by the underlying UI WebView browser suggests that this is why Kiosk Pro is unable to load your content, a ‘No Internet Connection’ page (as shown below) is displayed until the connection is restored.
+If Internet connection is lost, an error screen (as shown below) is displayed until the connection is restored.
 If you prefer, you can define an Alternate Homepage for Offline Use to be shown instead.

 Since Kiosk Pro Lite is always dependent on remote content, this setting is automatically enabled and not included in app settings.

 If your WiFi connection isn't stable, you may want to consider using a Powered Ethernet Adapter, which allows you to connect your iPad to a power source and Ethernet at the same time.

 Alternate Homepage for Offline Use

-By setting up local content, you are able to run certain content (either remote or local) as your primary Homepage while you have a connection, then failover to a different set of local-only content if the device is disconnected from the internet.
+When you have an Alternate Homepage set, you can run specific content (either remote or local) as your primary Homepage while you have an internet connection, then failover to a different set of local-only content if the device is disconnected from the internet.
 When internet connection is restored, the app will automatically reload your primary Homepage.